 Under §7 of the ESA, the "reasonable and prudent alternatives" that FWS may suggest to an agency as part of consultation must be ones that "can be taken" by the agency.
 A regulation (50 C.F.R. §402.02) elaborates on this requirement as being measures that are economically and technologically feasible and "that can be implemented consistent with the scope of the Federal agency's legal authority and jurisdiction."
 In a case involving water use by the Army at Fort Huachuca, the final biological opinion of the FWS allegedly required the Army to take actions beyond its authority (although the court noted that the Army had voluntarily agreed to do similar things in a memorandum of agreement).
 However, the court remanded the final opinion because of other flaws, so the extent to which actions beyond the authority of the Army to complete may actually be required is not yet known.
-Although the import of the wording is not clear, §705 of H.R.
-4775 as passed by the House on May 24, 2002, addressed how water consumption at military installations is to be considered under the ESA, but similar provisions are not in the measure passed by the Senate on June 7, 2002, after the Senate substituted the language of S. 2551 as an amendment to H.R.
+Although the import of the wording was not clear, §705 of H.R.
+4775 as passed by the House on May 24, 2002, addressed how water consumption at military installations was to be considered under the ESA, but similar provisions were not in the measure passed by the Senate on June 7, 2002, after the Senate substituted the language of S. 2551 as an amendment to H.R.
 4775.
 A conference report was filed for H.R.
 4775 on July 19, 2002 (H.Rept.
-107-593); the House (July 23) and Senate (July 24) agreed to the conference report, excluding the House provision for water consumption at military installations to the ESA.
+107-593); the House (July 23) and Senate (July 24) agreed to the conference report, excluding the House provision for water consumption at military installations in relation to the ESA; this measure was signed into law as P.L.
+107-206, without the ESA provision.